searls/searls.github.com/content/posts/gaming-with-a-mac-plus-egpu.md

 ![Create a restore point dialog, named 1-initial-setup](/uploads/3f.jpg)

+### Running DDU to take control of Windows GPU drivers

-Next, because Windows 10's built-in attempt to locate and install GPU drivers will often interfere with the chipmakers' own software, prior to plugging in your eGPU or installing any AMD or Nvidia drivers, you actually want to _uninstall_ all GPU drivers and prevent Windows Update from attempting to install new ones.
+Next, because Windows 10's built-in methods for locating and installing GPU drivers will often interfere with the chipmakers' own software, prior to plugging in your eGPU or installing any AMD or Nvidia drivers, you actually want to _uninstall_ all GPU drivers and prevent Windows Update from attempting to install new ones.
 This can be done with a program called DDU which can be [downloaded here]() (I used [version 18.0.1.5]()).
 The website looks like every other website for software that runs on Windows:

 ![the DDU home page](/uploads/8.jpg)

-Because the download link disappears every once few seconds on a timed carousel animation, just keep waiting until you time your click to successfully download it.
+Because the download link disappears every few seconds on a timed carousel animation, just wait until you can time your click to successfully download it.

 Once installed, run it and it'll complain that you're not in Windows Safe mode:

 ![DDU launcher](/uploads/7.jpg)

-At the time of this writing and with this mix of hardware and software, it actually didn't appear to be possible to boot Windows 10 into Safe Mode under Boot Camp, so I just launched anyway.
+At the time of this writing and with this mix of hardware and software, it actually didn't appear to be possible to boot Windows 10 into Safe Mode under Boot Camp, so I just launched DDU anyway.

 Since I was going to install a Radeon card, I selected AMD from the dropdown box near the top-right of the UI, resulting in the app shading itself like this: